Sheriff’s Sale Property Bidders

 You are responsible to have your own title searches.
 Also, it is your responsibility to make sure that the property that you bid on is the property you want.
 The Sheriff’s Office will not provide an investigation as to where the property is located.
 We are not a real estate agency, furthermore we do not have keys to the properties we sell, so we cannot provide a walk-through of the home.
 The only pictures that we can direct you to are those that are on the Allegheny County Real Estate website.

 We have no other information about a particular parcel of property other than what was provided to us by the attorney representing the plaintiff when the property was originally advertised for sale.
 We do not verify or certify the property description information.

 Should you be a successful purchaser of property at the Sheriff’s Sale and there is somebody still residing at the property, it is your responsibility to have him or her removed from your property by legal processes.

-If you wish to bid on properties that are being sold at Sheriff’s Sale, you must have at least 10% of your bid at the time of sale in the form of cash, money order or attorney’s check.
+If you wish to bid on properties that are being sold at Sheriff’s Sale, you must have at least 10% of your bidthe day immediately following the sale in the form of cash, money order or attorney’s check.
 You may apply more than 10% deposit required if you choose.

 When you come into the Sheriff’s Office to pay the remainder of your bid amount from the sale, you must also pay $181.75 to have your deed recorded.
 Your payment must be in the form of a cashier’s check or money order made payable to to the Department of Real Estate.
 NO PERSONAL CHECKS OR CASH WILL BE ACCEPTED.

-Remember, all balances of the bid MUST BE PAID IN to the Sheriff’s Office by Friday of the sale week no later than 10:00 A.M.
+Remember, all balances of the bid MUST BE PAID IN to the Sheriff’s Office by the Monday immediately following the sale (unless that day is a holiday, then it will be Tuesday) no later than 10:00 A.M.